emilio-berti/git-novice/_episodes/01-general_introduction.md

 ## Structure of the course

-This course is organized to be taught on a single.
+This course is organized to be taught on a single day.
 The schedule is rather flexible to adapt best to your pace.

 As much as possible this course is designed to be a hands-on experience with as many practical exercises as possible.